Msmpunk/page-gulp/README.md

 # pugsass
-Pug and sass compiler
+Pug and sass compiler with gulp

-# To start is necesary to have ruby and node installed

 # Start
 npm install or yarn install

-# start pug
-npm pug or yarn pug

-# start pug
-npm sass or yarn sass

-# start Live Server
+# start gulp
-npm server or yarn server
+npm start or yarn start